Hardocs/basis-app-framework/README.md

 # Hardocs Application Framework, a basis

+# Status

+Ready for visual improvement of proven cloud operations demonstration, documentation to be brought up to current at that time.

+# Earlier documentation (to be updated)

+--- begin earlier documentation ---

-Here's a first draft, but it should be enough to get you going.
+This is a draft of an earlier present which has move on, but it should be useful to understand a basis.

 There's a section at the end about why the calls are all Promises, in notes mentioning how useful that actually is in getting our smooth and responsive UX good experience.